byegates/ark/README.md

 * `upload.sh` - simple cloud storage upload scripts

 ### pull
-* This folder contains all components of a full-fledged working cloud functions
+This folder contains all components of a full-fledged working cloud functions.

-* It pulls holdings data from Ark Invest website (csv format) and upload the csv files onto cloud storage.
+It pulls holdings data from Ark Invest website (csv format) and upload the csv files onto cloud storage.
 (Which would then trigger `csv_loader` function automatically)

 * `env.yaml` - environmental variables for cloud function
 * `main.py` code of the cloud function
 * `requirements.txt` - list of python libraries needed